Mpox

 Minimise risk

 Get vaccinated.
-Unvaccinated people have a 14-fold higher risk of becoming infected with Mpox (s.
-CDC).
+Unvaccinated individuals are at higher risk of contracting Mpox.
 Vaccination also protects against painful, severe courses.
 By vaccinating, you are protecting the community because you are helping to prevent mpox from spreading.
+Not the entire population needs to be vaccinated.
+Vaccination is useful for people who are at high risk of contracting Mpox.
+These are:

-• cis men with changing male sex partners
+- cis men with changing male sex partners

-• trans persons with changing male sex partners
+- trans persons with changing male sex partners

-• medical personnel who come into contact with the virus
+- medical personnel who come into contact with the virus

-• anyone who has had close contact with an infected person
+- anyone who has had close contact with an infected person

 Appearance